(CNN) -- Here's some background information about the civil war that took place in Libya in 2011.

 April 2, 2011 - NATO Airstrikes hit several rebel vehicles and kill more than a dozen rebel fighters.

-April 4, 2011 - Italian Foreign Minister Franco Frattini announces that Italy will become the third country, after France and Qatar, to recognize the rebel Libyan National Transitional Council as the legitimate international representative of Libya.
+April 4, 2011 - Foreign Minister Franco Frattini announces that Italy will become the third country, after France and Qatar, to recognize the rebel Libyan National Transitional Council as the legitimate international representative of Libya.

 April 6, 2011 - An oil tanker under the control of the Libyan opposition departs the port of Tobruk, bound for Qatar.
 It is the first known rebel oil export.